PauloPortugal/manjaro-playbook/README.md

 ## TODO

-1. The following steps need to be reviewed as they will always have a `changed` status:
- * pip

-2. It would be nice to include more audio-tools.
+1. It would be nice to include more audio-tools.

-3. Test the playbook
+2. Test the playbook